Save-All-The-Pets/dog_attributes/README.md

 There's much more to explore with this data.
 I plan to undertake some of the following analyses at a later date:

-* New York voter registration information is public, so it might be interesting to correlate what kinds of dogs Republicans, Democrats, and Independent voters prefer.
+* Voter registration information is public, so it might be interesting to correlate what kinds of dogs Republicans, Democrats, and Independent voters prefer.

 * Academics have already looked at genetic markers, but it might be interesting to look at genetic markers by location.